flaviaaleotti/employee_reports/README.md

 git clone https://github.com/flaviaaleotti/employee_reports.git

 and enter the employee_reports/ directory.
-Inside the repository, you will find two python scripts that will automatically generate two basic default SQL databases (for employees and related reports)
+Inside the repository, you will find two python scripts that will automatically generate two default SQL databases (for employees and related reports)
-Genarate the employees.db and reports.db databases by running
+Generate the employees.db and reports.db databases by running

 python build_employees_database.py